 Imagine your photo, lost in a sea of tall pins on Pinterest.
 Most blog posts have a featured image using a wide, landscape photo.
 That image won't play well on Pinterest.

-As part of your planning, you need to add another image in a portrait orientation to use on Pinterest.
+As part of your planning, you need to add another image in portrait orientation to use on Pinterest.
 Make it 735 pixels wide and roughly 1100 pixels tall, but you can vary the height according to your needs.
 That's an image that will keep pace on Pinterest.

 If you want to get ahead, there are some other factors to consider.